-31 The tariff data are available at http://faculty.som.yale.edu/peterschott/sub_international.htm.
+35 The tariff data are available at http://faculty.som.yale.edu/peterschott/sub_international.htm.

-Panel B of Table 13 presents the results.
-Consistent with prior research on tariff cuts, the coefficient on Tariff Cut is negative in both the ROA and Tobin's Q regressions, suggesting that following tariff cuts, firm performance deteriorates due to increased product market competition.
-More importantly, the coefficient on the interaction term between OID % and Tariff Cut is positive and statistically significant for both firm performance measures when we control for firm fixed effects (columns 2 and 4), indicating that the presence of OIDs is beneficial when firms face more intense product market competition.32 This finding is consistent with OIDs using their experience to help firms better cope with heightened challenges in their competitive environment.
+coefficient on the interaction term between OID % and Tariff Cut is positive and statistically significant for both firm performance measures when we control for firm fixed effects (columns 2 and 4), indicating that the presence of OIDs is beneficial when firms face more intense product market competition.36 This finding is consistent with OIDs using their experience to help firms better cope with heightened challenges in their competitive environment.

 We also explore whether firms with certain characteristics benefit more from the OIDs' advisory services.
 Following Coles, Daniel, and Naveen (2008) and Field, Lowry, and Mkrtchyan (2013), we consider several types of firms that potentially have greater needs for board advice: firms operating in highly volatile industries, younger firms, firms with higher sales growth, and firms with multiple business segments.
-Our rational is that firms in highly volatile industries need to contend with unpredictable operating environments, and decision making is made more difficult by rapidly evolving industry landscapes.
-Similarly, young and fast growing firms often face uncertain futures and changing business conditions, and their managers may be inexperienced in dealing with many of these challenges and therefore they can greatly benefit from OID advice.
+Our rationale is that firms in highly volatile industries need to contend with unpredictable operating environments, and decision making is made more difficult by rapidly evolving industry landscapes.
+Similarly, young, fast growing firms often face uncertain futures and changing business conditions, and their managers may be inexperienced in dealing with many of these challenges and therefore they can greatly benefit from OID advice.
 Firms operating in multiple industry sectors usually have more complex business operations and could benefit from OIDs' extensive experience.